whomwah/revcanonical/readme.txt

 `<link rev="canonical" type="text/html" href="http://domain.me/p12p" />`

 That’s it!
-You can now, not only use this url in sites like [Twitter](http://twitter.com) without having to go via a url shortening service, but [services](http://revcanonical.appspot.com/) or people that understand the rev=canonical link tag, will be able to use this shortened version over the longer canonical version.
-It also means that it’s persistence is down to me, and not to a 3rd party.
-Oh and there's [a great bookmarklet](http://simonwillison.net/2009/Apr/11/revcanonical/) that makes hunting for existing short urls really simple.
+You can now, not only use this url to pass around and in sites like [Twitter](http://twitter.com) without having to go via a url shortening service, but [services](http://revcanonical.appspot.com/) or people that understand the rev=canonical link tag, will be able to use this shortened version over the longer canonical version.
+It also means that it’s persistence is down to you, and not to a 3rd party.

+Oh and there's [a great bookmarklet](http://simonwillison.net/2009/Apr/11/revcanonical/) that makes hunting for existing short urls on a page really simple.
 You can read more about this plugin at my website http://littl.me/p136

 == Frequently Asked Questions ==

 = Does it work with earlier versions of Wordpress? =

-Not sure is the simple answer, I run 2.7.
+Not sure is the simple answer, I currently run 2.7.2.
 If it works with ealier versions, please let me know via [Whomwah.com](http://whomwah.com).

 = But my domain name is really long =